Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store it in the refrigerator, but do not freeze it.
-Do not leave evolocumab injection outside of the refrigerator for more than 30 days.
-Evolocumab injection can be kept at room temperature in the original carton for up to 30 days.
-Keep evolocumab injection away from direct light.
+Store it in the original carton in the refrigerator, protected from light.
+Do not freeze.
+Evolocumab injection may also be kept at room temperature in the original carton for up to 30 days.

 In case of emergency/overdose